 LUBBOCK, Texas — Here is your updated forecast from the KLBK First Warning Weather Center:

-Moderate to extreme drought conditions continue to be reported across the South Plains and the Rolling Plains, according to the latest update of the U.S. Drought Monitor.
-We note the severe and extreme drought areas are increasing.
+Moderate to severe drought conditions continue to be reported across the South Plains and the Rolling Plains, according to the latest update of the U.S. Drought Monitor.

 Your KLBK First Warning Forecast:

-Wednesday: Partly sunny, breezy and warmer.
-Highs in the middle to the upper 70s.
-Southwest wind 15 to 25 mph.
-Gusts up to 35 mph.
+Tuesday: Partly sunny and continued warm with highs in the middle to the upper 70s.
+Southwest wind 10-15 mph.

 Meteorologist Chris Whited